Dr. James Henderson

 Weeks Before Travel

 Last chance for most vaccines.
 Ensure routine vaccinations are current.
-Begin oral Typhoid if chosen.

 Days Before Travel